Whatever car you drive, you will have to regularly maintain, service and repair the vehicle.

 These are all additional expenses, but are comparatively minuscule when you think of the small fortune you’ll have to amass to repair damaged pistons or a blown head gasket if you don’t keep on top of things.

 Luckily, there are some benefits to business or personal contract hire in this respect.

 Because it’s a new car, you won’t have to worry about how the previous owner handled the car, for example.
 If you are leasing for 3 years or less, you won’t have to put the car through an MOT.

-The car will also be covered by a manufacturer’s warranty, usually for the duration of your lease, though this might not be the case if you’re leasing for a longer term or plan to drive a lot of miles.
+The car will also be covered by a manufacturer’s warranty, usually for the duration of your lease, though this might not be the case if you’re leasing for a longer term or plan to take out a high mileage lease.
 In this case, you might want to invest in an extended warranty.

 What should I do when I need to repair my lease car?